turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ## Abstract

 Practice makes practice.
 Last week's project had you dive head first into a full-stack application with Node, Express, Knex, and a front-end to boot.
 That was a lot thrown at you in one week so this time around we are going to focus solely on the backend.
+You'll be building your own API for a large dataset of your choosing.

 The main focus of this project will be to reinforce your understanding of CRUD methods, querying a database, and responding with JSON data.
 You can do this project right now, without any new lessons.